 ✅ Archive Mailboxes - the right solution!

-- Go to Others | Manage mailbox archive
+Figure: Exchange admin center | Manage mailbox archive

 Users will see their new Online Archive as a separate mailbox in Outlook